utah-cs3550-fa24/assignments/hw7.md

 It's worth checking multiple registrars because they sometimes have deals or coupons.
-Also, if you sign up for the [Github for Education pack](https://education.github.com/pack), you get a free `.me` domain from Namecheap, which you can use if you'd like.
+Also, if you sign up for the [Github for Education pack](https://education.github.com/pack), you get a free `.me` domain from Namecheap, which is also fine for this assignment.

 What you're purchasing is *one years'* registration for the domain.
-At the end of the year, you either have to renew the registration (for roughly the same price, usually, though they do go up over time) or you lose the domain and someone else can purchase it.
+At the end of the year, you either have to renew the registration (for roughly the same price, usually, though they do sometimes raise the price) or you lose the domain and someone else can purchase it.

 Once you've purchased a domain, go to the registrar website and log in.
 You now need to modify something called the "DNS records"